Munkei/BugEye/README.md

 When `_TEST` is *not* defined, the `TWT_RUN` and `TEST` macros do nothing, letting your program run as normal.
 The test code is not even compiled, so that your binaries will not be full of unused code.

-(Remember to compile testing and normal versions in your continuous or nightly builds to catch compilation errors in the test code.)
+> ❢ Remember to compile *both* testing and normal versions in your continuous or
+> nightly builds to catch compilation errors in the test code.

 ## Extended Usage ##